Who is a motor trade policy suitable for?

 Comprehensive

-Just like with standard car insurance, comprehensive cover includes third-party, fire and theft, and it also covers the car you’re driving.
+Comprehensive cover includes third-party, fire and theft, and it also covers the car you’re driving.
 This could be a customer’s automobile or a business vehicle.

 Liability insurance covers the cost of legal fees and compensation if you get sued or taken to court by an employee, customer or member of the public.
 Liability insurance is typically broken down into three sub-categories: